Listen the Post:

 These hidden gems of writing the idea in a structured way and asking people for comments afterward prevents many endless debates.
 The culture changes with it as well.
 Instead of endless debates, we create discussions and solutions based on facts.
 The process prevents people from talking and doing nothing.
 Even though the RFC process might not be perfect itself, writing is enough to halt the endless and meaningless discussions.
 It also helps build trust in the community.
 So, if you are new to the RFC system, start with writing down your proposal.
 I'm pretty sure that the result will be way better than expected.

-Check out the comments on HackerNews.
+Check out the comments for this post on HackerNews.